There are two main options to setup our environment for Solidity Smart Contract development on Windows.

 Set up on Windows Subsystem for Linux (Windows 10)

-I use Windows Subsystem for Linux (WSL) on Windows 10.
+I use Windows Subsystem for Linux (WSL2) on Windows 10.

 Set up on native Windows